Canadadry/TileEditor/README.md

 This is in fact a UI framework, this editor is just a demo of of what this ui tool kit can do

+**Why is it not written in lua ?**

+As you can see, This project is written in typescript not in lua.
+For my mental health I have stopped working with non typed language.
+As I cant remember which type each variable is supposed to be.
+I have two options :
+ 1. let the runtime tell me I have made a mistake by giving a table instead of a number at line 345 of demo.lua (which I may or may not have written)
+ 2. add a compilator to check for me.

 ![screenshot](screenshot.png)

 To load this map copy in your clipboard and click on the load icon